thisisshubhamkumar/thisisshubhamkumar/README.md

 ![Discord Bots](https://top.gg/api/widget/877644741339144244.svg)

-we designed this bot specifically for IT(Information technology) sector people , those who come from Cybersecurity, InfoSec and tech field (geeks & nerds). we are trying to add useful OSINT tools-commands that can help people in so many ways. bot also runs discord based CTF hacking challenge.
+We designed this bot specifically for people in the IT (Information Technology) sector, including those in cybersecurity, infosec, and other tech fields (geeks & nerds).
+We aim to incorporate useful OSINT tools and commands that can assist people in various ways.
+The bot also hosts a Discord-based CTF hacking challenge.

 ### 🔭 My Apps On Google Play Store: [Explore ethical hacking!][MyApps]!